Craicen273/speaking-status-image/README.md

 If the module triggers too often, increase the value (toward 0).
 If speech is not detected reliably, decrease the value.

 ---

-## Token Indicator

-Displays a visible outline around the token when the player is speaking.

----

-## Round Token Indicator

-Uses a rounded border for the speaking indicator.

----